 - Driving systemic change

 Shortened Statement: Amara is committed to positive long-term outcomes for children and families.
-We drive systemic change, promote healing, racial and LGBTQIA+ equity, by offering programs and services to families engaged in foster care, and to adoptees and families, post-adoption.
+We drive systemic change, promote healing, and advance racial and LGBTQIA+ equity, by offering programs and services to families engaged in foster care, and to adoptees and families, post-adoption.

 Amara envisions a just and equitable world where all children, youth, adults and communities can grow and thrive.